You usually want to make a "safe"

 ?

-If you follow the
+If you follow

-"fourth-down-from-your-longest-and-strongest" rule, you'd choose the
+the "fourth-down-from-your-longest-and-strongest" rule, you'd choose

 2